slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
+> *"The #1 reason to be anonymous is insecurity."  -- Sahil Lavingia*
 > *"Man is not worried by real problems so much as by his imagined anxieties about real problems."  -- Epictetus*
+> *"You have anxiety because deep down you know you could be doing bigger things."  -- Codey Sanchez*

+- It took me 13 years to realize that the only cure to depression is just leaving the house at every single possible opportunity no matter how badly you don’t want to.
 - the only thing complaining does is convince other people that you are not in control.
 - cages aren't made of iron, they're made of thoughts.
 - we don't have anxiety for things we think we can handle!